TechNick6425/JSEngine/README.md

 gl         | Used for initializing WebGL. input      | Functions for keyboard input.

-Users can submit their own libraries with a pull request with the library in the lib folder.
+Users can submit their own libraries here. bit.ly/1kIMJ6R

 Installing
 ==========